SchmockLord/Hackintosh-Intel-i9-10900k-Gigabyte-Z490-Vision-D/README.md

 ## Wifi/Bluetooth
 You need natively supported Wifi and Bluetooth to use Airdrop, Unlock with Apple Watch etc.

+Replacing the onboard Intel-Wifi6 card doesn't work because the m.2 slot is a CNVi slot.
+Which means that it only supports CNVi-cards which are made by Intel.
+I have tried that already, trust me.
+You can either Insert a PCI-Express card like the MQUPIN fenvi T919 or buy a special adapter (google for "NGFF to m.2 B+M-Key adapter") to get an Apple-support m.2 card working in one of the m.2 Slots that are meant to be used for m.2 SSDs.
+Then you also need an adapter cable to get USB-power onto the m.2 adapter to get Bluetooth working.

 I used the MQUPIN fenvi T919 Wireless/Bluetooth Card.
 It has the natively supported WiFi and Bluetooth chip BCM94360CD.